RikDuijm/trail-running/README.md

 - **Navigation bar**\
 The navigation bar contains links to all the important pages.
 What it shows depends on whether the user is logged in or not.\
-If not logged in it shows: Home, Events, Discounts, Inspiration, Forum, Register, Login, Contact.
-It also shows the logo (clickable and linking to Home) and a shopping cart.
+If not logged in it shows: Home, Events, Discounts, Inspiration, Forum, Register, Login, Contact.\
 If logged in the navigation bar shows: Home, Events, Discounts, Inspiration, Forum, Community (dropdown with User Profiles, Forum, and Add Post), My Profile, Logout and Contact.\
+The navigation bar always shows the logo (clickable and linking to Home) and a shopping cart.\
 Below, I will introduce these pages and their functionalities.

 - **Footer**\
 Contains links to (not yet existing) social media pages: Twitter, Facebook, Instagram and YouTube.